Simion Michez

-Simion Boubacar Michez (born 9 February 2002) is a professional footballer who plays as a winger for Sigma Olomouc on loan from Slavia Prague.
+Simion Boubacar Michez (born 9 February 2002) is a professional footballer who plays as a winger for Belgian Pro League club Mechelen.
 Born in Belgium, he is a youth international for Cameroon.

 Club career

 Michez began playing football with Olympic Charleroi, before moving to the youth academy of Anderlecht in 2008 where he finished his development.
 On 13 May 2020, he signed his first professional contract with Anderlecht.
 On 1 February 2022 he signed his first professional contract with the club until 2023, and began his senior career with Anderlecht's reserves in the Challenger Pro League.
 On 17 May 2023, he transferred to Beerschot and helped them win the 2023–24 Challenger Pro League, earning promotion to the Belgian Pro League.

 On 3 September 2024, Michez signed with the Czech First League club Slavia Prague on a contract until 2028.

 On 18 July 2025, Michez joined Sigma Olomouc on a one-year loan deal.

+On 27 August 2026, Michez signed a contract with Belgian Pro League club Mechelen until 2029.